 Try a new sport!

-So what might being on the crew team be like?
-Below are a few quotes from last year’s novices.
+So what might being on the rowing team be like?
+Below are a few quotes from previous year’s novices.

 This was my first year doing crew and I didn't know what to expect but I ended up finding a sport that I really like.
 I have learned what it's like to rely on teammates and how much my team mates rely on me.
 I really enjoyed being out on the water and becoming stronger at a new sport. -Katie O'Brien

 I enjoyed learning how to crew for my first year and work as a team with my fellow rowers.
 I attended "How to Crew" sessions over the summer and developed skills that I used on the racecourse.
 I have had so much fun this year, and I am planning to row again next season.
 Go Crusaders! -Gabby Kayal

 My experience on the crew team has been extremely memorable and exciting.
 I loved being out on the water in nature, being able to forget about the troubles and stresses of school, and row with kids.
 I formed a bond with everyone on the team, and that is what I enjoyed most about crew. -Noah Lee

 I had a great time this Crew season!
 The "Learn-How-to-Row" sessions this past summer really helped me prepare and develop the rowing skills needed for the upcoming season.
 Crew is a worthwhile experience where you can have fun working as a team, as well as developing great relationships and friendships with your teammates!
 Go Crew and CRU! -Christy Kayal

 During the fall session, it helped me prepare for the upcoming crew season.
 Once the crew season started, I already knew the basics of rowing and rigging and de-rigging a boat.
 Another plus was that I had established relationships with the some of the crew team.
 During the crew season, winning first place in the men's novice 4 boat at the end of the season made me realize that working together as a team was a great accomplishment.
 I built not only physical strength but also friendships. -Rolando Banaag